-Part 1 of a series where we explore some of the most common security risks and challenges executive leadership in organizations face and guidance on how to address them.
+Part 1 of our 6 part series where we explore some of the most common security risks and challenges executive leadership in organizations face and guidance on how to address them.

 In today’s corporate America, security risks are a constant threat to organizations of all sizes and industries.
 With the increasing number of workplace violence incidents, cyber threats, data breaches, and natural disaster risks, identifying corporate risk has become a top priority for businesses of all sizes.
 The potential for harm is significant, and the consequences can be devastating.
 Organizations must be vigilant in identifying and mitigating risks to protect themselves, their customers, and their stakeholders.
 Identifying these risks can be a challenging task, especially for executives who may not have a technical background or feel overwhelmed.

 In examining the issue, we have Identified six (6) pain points common to all corporate executives, and we will address each of them in this series.
 They are:

 Today, we will discuss the first executive pain point; identifying security risks and make suggestions to overcome them.
 Let’s look at some key factors.

 One of the most significant challenges executives face when it comes to identifying security risks is the lack of technical expertise.
 It is not uncommon for executives to have limited knowledge of cybersecurity and the various threats which exist within this arena.
 Additionally, physical security adaptations, new and emerging technology releases can be overwhelming and nearly impossible to stay current if not your primary focus.
 This can make it challenging to identify potential security risks and take appropriate action to mitigate them.
 Recognizing your limitations and bringing in an expert is the best solution.
 Never hope to handle the crisis once it becomes one.